Underground-Ops/underground-nexus/README.md

 # __Cerberus0 Cloud Native Cloud Package Manager and CICD Pipeline - *Agnostic Cloud CICD*__ (NEW updates on the way!)

+- (The cloud native VMWare / VSPhere alterntive with a complete DevSecOps pipeline from prototype to production)
 ------------------------------------------------------------------------------

 Manage virtual machines alongside containers seemlessly with complete infrastructure lifecycle management, this resource is an alternative to VSPhere for cloud native engineering.